What is the Pattern Day Trader (PDT) Rule?

 Join a Proprietary Trading Firm

-This option is more suited to undercapitalized traders who’d like to get really serious about trading really quickly.
+This option is more suited to undercapitalized traders who’d like to get serious about trading.
 Prop firms come in different varieties, with each offering their own set of advantages.

 Generally, there are three types of prop firms: